pailworkshop/pailworkshop.github.io/webinars_test.md

 ![image](https://mpimet.mpg.de/fileadmin/_processed_/a/1/csm_suarez_laura_d_1c8c0ab02a.jpg){: style="float: left; width: 200px; padding-right: 10px"}

-We are pleased to announce Dr. Laura Suárez Gutiérrez as our next speaker in the webinar series.
-Laura Suárez Gutiérrez works as a postdoctoral researcher at the Max-Planck-Institute for Meteorology (MPI-M).
-Her research focuses on understanding internal variability of European summer temperature and heat extremes.
-Furthermore, she works on new ways evaluating forced trends and variability in SMILEs.
+We are pleased to announce Dr. Laura Suarez-Gutierrez as our next speaker in the webinar series.
+Laura Suarez-Gutierrez works as a postdoctoral researcher at the Max-Planck-Institute for Meteorology (MPI-M).
+Her research focuses on understanding the internal variability of European heat extremes on different timescales.
+Furthermore, she works on new and better ways of evaluating the forced trends and variability in climate models using SMILEs.

 This webinar will be recorded subject to speaker approval.